Jamesdavies1/team-profile-generator-homework/README.md

 clone this repo into your local and run 'npm i' in the root file of the folder.
-This will install all neccesary dependancies and then type 'node app.js' in terminal to begin creating your readme.
+This will install all neccesary dependancies and then type 'node app.js' in terminal to begin creating your readme. once finished filling out inquirer questions, a new html file will be generated inside the empty output folder. this contains your new page!!

 --Built With--